ewolff/microservice-istio/HOW-TO-RUN.md

 You can remove the microservice again with `kubectl delete -f bonus.yaml`.

+## Adding another Microservice as a Native Image

+There is also a version of the bonus microservice as a native image.
+In that case, the Java application is compiled ahead of time using the GraalVM.

+* You can build it with `mvn -B spring-boot:build-image --file pom.xml` .

+* You can run the native image with `kubectl apply -f bonus-native.yaml`.

+* If you want to download the image from Dockerhub, there is no need to build it.
+You can just go ahead and run it with `kubectl apply -f bonus-native-dockerhub.yaml`

+The approach mentioned above uses the Spring Boot Maven PlugIn to create the native image.
+You can also use the GraalVM `native-image` tool which is slightly faster:

+* You can build it with `mvn -B package --file pom-native-compiler.xml` .

+* You can run the native image with `kubectl apply -f bonus-native-compiler.yaml`.

+* If you want to download the image from Dockerhub, there is no need to build it.
+You can just go ahead and run it with `kubectl apply -f bonus-native-compiler-dockerhub.yaml`

 ## Adding a Microservice with Helm

 You can also add the microservice with Helm.
 [Helm](https://helm.sh/)